A chunky, nutty tomato ginger chutney with a sprinkling of roasted peanuts. Like the sound of it?

 - Mustard seeds – 2 teaspoons

-Chop the green chillies and ginger finely.
+Chop the green chilies and ginger finely.
 Wash and pat dry the curry leaves.

 Chop the tomatoes into 1-2 cm pieces.
 The shape doesn’t matter, just chop roughly.